AK-Homberger/ESP32-Evo-Remote-Pilot-NMEA2000/README.md

 A standard 4 button 433 MHz KeyFob is used to send (+1 / -1 degree) and (+10 / -10 degrees) course changes to the autopilot (Auto/Standby is optional and requires two more buttons or an additional KeyFob).
 An accustical feedback for each received key is provided with a piezo buzzer tone.
 I tried to use the alarm function of the MFD (as within the Seatalk remote control).
 But so far I was not successful to send any alarm PGN that generates an alarm on the MFD.

+For questions/discussions regarding the project you can use this Sailing Forum: https://www.segeln-forum.de/board194-boot-technik/board35-elektrik-und-elektronik/board195-open-boat-projects-org/77895-evo-autopilot-fernbedienung-mit-nmea2000/?s=b9460d50db9b29c916016f0e035fa62268823680

+It's a German Sailing Forum, but other languages (preferred English) are welcome.

 ![KeyFob](https://github.com/AK-Homberger/ESP32-Evo-Remote-Pilot-NMEA2000/blob/master/KeyFob.jpg)

 The schmatics file and the pcb details are in the KiCAD folder.